OPS-E2E-PPE/VBA-Docs/api/Outlook.scrollbar.proportionalthumb.md

 keywords: olfm10.chm2001750
 f1_keywords:
 - olfm10.chm2001750
-ms.prod: outlook
 ms.assetid: 3238c848-3279-9a3b-a576-136d9f1ddf28
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ScrollBar.ProportionalThumb Property (Outlook Forms Script)

 Returns or sets a **Boolean** that specifies whether the size of the scroll box is proportional to the scrolling region or fixed.
 Read/write.

 ## Syntax

-_expression_. **ProportionalThumb**
+_expression_.**ProportionalThumb**

 _expression_ A variable that represents a **ScrollBar** object.

 ## Remarks